1922 to 1938

 In keeping with the new directions the Company was taking, the name changed again to Chesham Musical Theatre Company to reflect the move away from the operatic shows that we rarely stage now.
 We seem to be averaging a name change once every 15 years or so reflecting the changing tastes and relevance of productions the Company puts on.

 With this last name change and moving into the new millennium the Company really started to pull out the big guns in production values, some lesser known shows like Copacabana and The Best Little Whorehouse in Texas were staged to huge acclaim and in the case of the latter many raised eyebrows at the vigorous portrayal of the goings on in the establishment by some of the younger members of the company.
 What was envisaged as a subtle silhouette backdrop during a conversation front of stage became rather more of an unplanned visual distraction!

 There was also a much greater emphasis on the dance side of the shows and teams of singers/dancers now form for the shows, often having to be split to manage all the big dance numbers that are now part and parcel of Chesham Musical Theatre Company's productions.

 For our 90th Anniversary we introduced a modified logo, but no name change!

-Hopefully we will be celebrating our 100th anniversary as the longest membership based amateur theatre company in the area and with only another 5 years, 10 more productions doesn’t sound too many to put under our belts.
+Hopefully we will be celebrating our 100th anniversary in 2022, as the longest membership based amateur theatre company in the area and with only another 10 years, twenty more shows doesn’t sound too many to put under our belts.

 We trust you have enjoyed reading a little bit of background history of the Company.
-Here’s to many more years of entertainment for Chesham and the surrounding area.
+Here’s to ten more years (and more!)of entertainment for Chesham and the surrounding area.
 Hopefully we will be in the Elgiva but only if you our greatest assets are able to continue to support your local theatre and us, as your local theatre company.